Nilesha12345/Basic_Docker_K8s_NodeServer/docker.md

 _**Steps for Option 2**_

-1 & 2 .Execute the following On Powershell or Terminal
+1 & 2.
+Execute the following On Powershell or Terminal
 > Pulling DockerImage from DockerHub
 `````
 docker pull nileshacharya9047/basicnodeserver:v1